 Home » Treatments » Hip Treatment » Hip Resurfacing

-Patients suitable for hip resurfacing are young, healthy adults who are eager to engage in higher-impact activities deemed unsuitable for hip replacement.
 Tennis player Andy Murray is one of the world’s most notable hip resurfacing patients.
-You can follow his journey here.
+You can learn more about his journey here.

 Associate Professor Munjed Al Muderis is among the few surgeons in the world trained to perform the direct anterior approach for both hip resurfacing and total hip replacement.
 This level of expertise ensures that patients benefit from a high level of skill and knowledge in both surgical procedures.

-The aim of the procedure is to remove the painful hip joint’s surface and replace it with artificial components.
-The hip resurfacing procedure is done through an anterior, minimally invasive approach to the hip and involves replacing the femoral head using specialised powered instruments and applying a metal covering.
+The procedure is designed to remove the surface of the hip and replace it with an artificial component.
+It is carried out using an anterior, minimally invasive, approach to the hip and involves replacing the femoral head using specialised powered instruments and applying a metal covering.

 Norwest Private Hospital: (02) 8882 8882